 Crab steering is used to turn all wheels in the same direction, which allows for lateral movement with no change to the longitudinal alignment of the boom.

-Front wheel steer is used when traveling on public roads or on flat terrain.
+Two-wheel steer (front tires only) is used when traveling on public roads or on flat terrain.

 Front wheel steer typically has the largest turning radius of all the steering types.